GSA/digitalgov.gov/content/topics/crowdsourcing-and-citizen-science/_index.md

 slug: "crowdsourcing-and-citizen-science"

 # Topic Title
-title: "Crowdsourcing and Citizen Science"
+title: "Crowdsourcing and citizen science"

 # description — keep it short and clear
 deck: "Crowdsourcing and citizen science can accelerate discovery across the U.S. government."